Jonathan Lord has successfully steered his Private Member's Bill on Armed Forces Citizenship through the House of Commons.

 The Bill would mean that forces members who wish to apply for the naturalisation route to citizenship are not put at a disadvantage if they happen to have been serving abroad at the start of their five year qualifying period.
 The Bill could benefit approximately 200 current and former service personnel per year.

 Speaking in the House of Commons Jonathan said: "This is not going to impact on our immigration numbers to any great extent, but the current rules need to be changed.
 I do believe it is wrong for our armed services personnel to be discriminated against in this way.
 Every day that our soldiers have spent in the service of our country abroad should have the same value in the eyes of the immigration authorities as a day spent in the UK."

-The next stage will be for the Bill to be debated in the House of Lords, where it will be piloted through by Woking resident, and former Defence Minister, Lord David Trefgarne.
+The Bill was later piloted through the House of Lords by Woking resident, and former Defence Minister, Lord David Trefgarne.

 The bill received Royal Assent on 13th September and is now a lawful Act of Parliament.